Tuesday, May 9, 2023

 With this concept working I continued developing the antenna by spacing the elements along the boom (using plastic element holders to attach the elements to the top of the boom) and making them to size.

-For the dipole I used a plastic pipe to created a mechanical non conducting connection.
+For the dipole I used a plastic pipe to create a mechanical non conducting connection.
 I inserted the same threaded rod extensions I used for the other elements.
 In this case I soldered a piece of wire to the extensions - creating a connection point for the coax.

 I then created the quarter wave impedance transformer as specified by DK7ZB and put all the pieces in a small junction box.
-Note that I cut out an opening in the bottom of the junction box to be able to an element holder for the dipole.
+Note that I cut out an opening in the bottom of the junction box to be able to use an element holder for the dipole.
 That way I know all the elements are nicely in parallel.

 In the end there is one spot left where this antenna has bolts and wing nuts: at the point the two boom parts meet.
 Perhaps I can design some other solution there in the next version.